 In order to provide more complete reference information, four extension publications dealing with fruit pests have been written by members of the Departments of Entomology, Botany and Plant Pathology and Horticulture at Michigan State University.
 They have the following titles and bulletin numbers:

-1. Tree Fruit Diseases in Michigan by E. J. Klos, Extension Bulletin E-361.
+1. How to Recognize and Control Cherry Leaf Spot by E. J. Klos, Extension Bulletin 596.